 We currently estimate we will incur costs of approximately \$8.4 million between 2005 and 2009 to implement integrity management program testing along certain segments of our natural gas and NGL pipelines.
 This does not include the costs, if any, of any repair, remediation, preventative or mitigating actions that may be determined to be necessary as a result of the testing program, which costs could be substantial.
-While Duke Energy Field Services has agreed to indemnify us for certain repair costs resulting from such testing program, the actual costs of making such repairs, including any lost cash flows resulting from shutting down our pipelines during the pendency of such repairs, could substantially exceed the amount of such indemnity.
+While Duke Energy Field Services has agreed to indemnify us for certain repair costs relating to the Black Lake pipeline and our Seabreeze pipelines resulting from such testing program, the actual costs of making such repairs, including any lost cash flows resulting from shutting down our pipelines during the pendency of such repairs, could substantially exceed the amount of such indemnity.
 Please read "Certain Relationships and Related Party Transactions - Omnibus Agreement - Indemnification."